Updated August 1, 2024

 Selling things to customers that they’ll regret buying will result in them never returning and likely spreading negative impressions of your brand across Facebook and Twitter.

-The best salespeople not only understand this principle, but they also put it to work for them when they are selling.
-They clarify to the customer how an item will benefit them, then repeat what the customer will get from buying the product throughout the selling process.
+The best salespeople not only understand this principle but also apply it to their sales efforts.
+They clarify to the customer how an item will benefit them, then repeat what they will get from buying the product throughout the selling process.

 2. Be honest